2023 Nanticoke PD News

 Luzerne County President Judge Michael Vough ordered Jayson S. Montanez to serve 50 to 100 years in prison following his conviction at his September jury trial.

-It took a jury just 20 minutes to find Montanez guilty — despite his cla
+It took a jury just 20 minutes to find Montanez guilty — despite his claims of innocence from the witness stand.

 “Not only are his crimes egregious and heartbreaking but his continued denials shows he is not someone who could be reformed,” Luzerne County Assistant District Attorney Shana Messinger said.
 “He has dangerous sexual proclivities.”